-501.9.7.5 Batching Operations.
+501.5.13.7.5 Batching Operations.
 The continuous mixer shall be capable of being calibrated to automatically proportion and blend all components on a continuous or intermittent basis as required, and shall discharge mixed material through a conventional chute.

-501.9.8 Handling Materials.
+501.5.13.8 Handling Materials.
 Storage facilities for all material shall be designed to permit the engineer to make necessary inspections prior to the batching operations.
 The facilities shall also permit identification of approved material at all times, and shall be designed to avoid mixing with or contaminating by, unapproved material.
 Coarse and fine aggregate shall be furnished and handled so variations in the moisture content affecting the uniform consistency of the concrete will be avoided.
+All admixtures shall be stored in temperature controlled environment as designated by the manufacturer to prevent degradation.

-501.10.4 Re-Dosing.
+501.6 Re-Dosing.
 When the measured air content is below the minimum specified limit, the contractor will be allowed one attempt per mixer truckload to re-dose the concrete in the field.
 The contractor shall obtain approval of the a Re-Dosing Plan from the engineer prior to the start of work.
 The Re-Dosing Plan shall address the following: